SamVegaEs/Pichia_assemblies_PhD/README.md

   done
 ```

-Pilon assembly correction
-Assemblies were polished using Pilon
+5. Pilon assembly correction: Assemblies were polished using Pilon

 ```bash
 for Assembly in $(ls assembly/SMARTdenovo/*/*/nanopolish/*_nanoplish_min_500bp_renamed.fasta); do